 You must perform this step while the cluster is running.

-1. Copy the remove-nodes.sh script from the aws-terraform-cnq-<x.y>/utilities directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an AWS Linux 2 AMI).
+1. Copy the remove-nodes.sh script from the aws-cloudformation-cnq-<x.y>/utilities directory to a machine running in your VPC that has the AWS CLI tools installed (for example, an Amazon Linux 2 AMI).

 2. Run the remove-nodes.sh script and specify the AWS region, the unique deployment name, the current node count, and the final node count.